annzenna/ann-zenna/README.md

 💬 Ask me about anything: Here.

-📫 How to reach me: Catch and follow me from the above links 👆.
+📫 How to reach me: Catch and follow me in link https://www.linkedin.com/in/ann-zenna/.

 😄 Fun fact: I love Coding(💻) and Traveling(🌍).